 185 years of excellence in education

 We offer a vigorous and challenging college preparatory curriculum.
-It begins with a wide-ranging curriculum in Middle School and includes an Upper School course in Advanced Molecular Biology, in which our students discovered two previously unknown viruses.
-We offer dozens of AP and honors courses to challenge even the most ambitious students.
+It begins with a wide-ranging curriculum in Middle School and includes 41 Upper School AP and honors courses to challenge even the most ambitious students.
 Our teachers are experts in their subjects, and they are experts in presenting their material in ways to support a variety of learning styles.
 Technology is an integral part of the classroom experience, and constant collaboration between students makes learning an active process for everyone.

 The Pennington difference